Rio Grande Valley Amputation Injury Lawyer

 In Texas, you generally have two years from the date of your injury to file a personal injury lawsuit.
 Don’t wait.
 Contact us today to protect your rights.

-Amputation Injury accidents in Rio Grande Valley frequently occur along major corridors including US-83 (Expressway 83), I-2 (Expressway 77/83), US-77, US-281.
+Amputation Injury cases in Rio Grande Valley frequently arise along major corridors including US-83 (Expressway 83), I-2 (Expressway 77/83), US-77, US-281.
 The Rio Grande Valley is home to over 1.4 million residents across Hidalgo, Cameron, Starr, and Willacy counties, making it one of the most populated regions in Texas

 - The RGV has some of the highest poverty rates in the country, which contributes to underinsured motorist claims and challenges in recovering damages